LKremer/scbs/docs/tutorial.md

 ### 2. Filtering low-quality cells

-Due to various technical issues such as empty wells/droplets and incomplete bisulfite conversion, every scBS experiment comes with a hopefully small number of low-quality cells.
+Due to various technical issues such as empty wells / droplets and incomplete bisulfite conversion, every scBS experiment comes with a hopefully small number of low-quality cells.
 It is recommended to identify and remove these cells before proceeding with the analysis.
 In this tutorial we will look at three quality measures:
 1. The number of observed methylation sites (this usually depends on the read number)